SanCloudLtd/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    On Intel Skylake-era systems the mitigation covers most, but not all, cases.
 See :ref:`[3] <spec_ref3>` for more details.

-   On CPUs with hardware mitigation for Spectre variant 2 (e.g. Enhanced IBRS on x86), retpoline is automatically disabled at run time.
+   On CPUs with hardware mitigation for Spectre variant 2 (e.g. IBRS or enhanced IBRS on x86), retpoline is automatically disabled at run time.

+   Systems which support enhanced IBRS (eIBRS) enable IBRS protection once at boot, by setting the IBRS bit, and they're automatically protected against some Spectre v2 variant attacks.
+The BHB can still influence the choice of indirect branch predictor entry, and although branch predictor entries are isolated between modes when eIBRS is enabled, the BHB itself is not isolated between modes.
+Systems which support BHI_DIS_S will set it to protect against BHI attacks.

+   On Intel's enhanced IBRS systems, this includes cross-thread branch target injections on SMT systems (STIBP).
+In other words, Intel eIBRS enables STIBP, too.

+   AMD Automatic IBRS does not protect userspace, and Legacy IBRS systems clear the IBRS bit on exit to userspace, therefore both explicitly enable STIBP.

    The retpoline mitigation is turned on by default on vulnerable CPUs.
 It can be forced on or off by the administrator